chuangcaleb/obsidian-caleb-public/Disney's Raya - TV Series Pitch/RAYA E3 - Talon.md

 - rivers drying
 	- older buildings are higher up above the water, where the water level used to be — the “center” is higher up
 	- newer buildings, at the fringes, especially docks, are lower

+## Snowflake Method

+- Raya must work with a team to obtain Talon’s Gem shard (to save the world)
+- Raya enters Talon, ready to semi-trust trustworthy allies.
+She assembles a necessary team to obtain the Gem shard.
+She gets pressed by an unknown Fang Spy, besides her own teammates.
+She must decide whether to sellout her sucky team, or keep her own promises.
+- Character Profiles
+	- Raya’s goal is to find the princess holding the shard.
+However, she’s skeptical working with others.
+She needs to know how to work with and evaluate others.

 ## Character Profiles